Why Is My Cat Lethargic But Still Eating? (Explained!)

 Why Is My Cat Lethargic But Still Eating

 A cat can become lethargic due to an infection.
 Infections can cause a variety of symptoms in cats, including fever, and lethargy.
 If your cat is displaying any of these symptoms, it is important to take them to the vet for an examination.
-Treatment for an infection will vary depending on the type of infection your cat has contracted.
-However, with prompt treatment, most cats will make a full recovery.

-The most common types of infection that can cause a cat to be lethargic are upper respiratory infections, such as colds, and gastrointestinal infections.
-These types of infections can make a cat feel tired and weak, but don’t always affect their appetite.
-If your cat is lethargic and has any other symptoms, such as diarrhea or vomiting, it is important to take them to the vet so they can be properly diagnosed and treated.
+These types of infections can make a cat feel tired and weak but don’t always affect their appetite.
+If your cat is lethargic and has any other symptoms, such as diarrhea or vomiting, it is important to take them to the vet so it can be properly diagnosed and treated.

 3. Cancer

 Cancer can make a cat become lethargic.
 The disease can cause the body to weaken and tire easily.
 In addition, some types of cancer can release toxins into the bloodstream, which can lead to feelings of fatigue.
-If your cat is showing signs of lethargy, it’s important to have him checked out by a veterinarian to rule out any underlying health problems.

 4. Kidney disease